ababamahmoudi/CSP451-Checkpoint2-AliBabamahmoudi/workflow_report.md

 - PRs ensured code review and feedback.
 - Merge conflicts were handled systematically and documented.
 - Squash merges kept the `main` branch history clean and readable.

-This structured approach demonstrates effective collaboration, conflict management, and proper use of GitHub workflows in a team environment.